 Today, February 4th, is Time to Talk Day 2021!!
 This is one of the most important days of the year in the Mental Health calendar, and is an event which lies very closely to my heart.
 Time to Talk Day is a social movement which continues to work to change the way in which we think and act surrounding our Mental Health & Wellbeing.

 Let’s take a bit of a deeper look into Time to Talk Day and my hopes for it in today’s blog!

-2020 has proved to be a very difficult year for many, and it is completely understandable if you feel as if you are going through things by yourself.
-This feeling of loneliness can have a very large impact on your Mental health and Wellbeing, and can lead to an increase in anxiety and stress levels.
+2020 has proved to be a very difficult year for many, and it is completely understandable if you feel you are going through things alone.
+This feeling of loneliness can have a huge impact on your mental health and wellbeing, and can lead to an increase in anxiety and stress levels.
 In today’s blog, I am going to be sharing how important it is to remember that you are not alone and why it is so crucial to ask for support when you need it.

 I think it’s safe to say that 2020 has been a very unusual year.
 As lockdown and the wave of disruption caused by the COVID-19 pandemic continues, it is so important to check-in to see how people are doing, especially as we are entering into the winter months.

 A simple check-in here and there, when you can, can make the world of difference to somebody’s day, and even their life, and that’s what we’ll be talking about in today’s blog!

 6 years ago yesterday I got rushed into hospital and was diagnosed with Peutz-Jeghers Syndrome.
 I was only 15 years of age when it happened and I am eternally grateful for all of the work that the surgeons, doctors, nurses and more did to save my life when I was but 3 hours away from what would have been my unfortunate death.